syabhri/scrambles/README.md

 # scrambles

-simple yet powerfull custom wordlist generator
+scrambles is a simple tool to create a complex wordlist by combining word and character from a source wordlist